This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 The museum has a ground floor and a first floor.

-On the ground floor there are the big carriages and each of them has a stand with information about it and a small shelf on which are “Did you know” facts and “Look closer” hints (sort of a “I spy” for the kids).
+On the ground floor, there are big carriages.
+Each of them has a stand with information about it.
+There is also a small shelf on which are “Did you know” facts and “Look closer” hints (sort of an “I spy” for the kids).

 - there is no toilet or baby change facility available inside the museum